jimburton/ci583-trees/README.md

 left.map(t -> t.height()).orElse(0);
 ```

+How this works is that `map` takes a lambda argument and applies it to the value inside
+the optional, if one exists.
+If it doesn't exist, the call to `orElse` returns a value with
+the same type as the result of the lambda.
+This kind of code is neater and safer than lots of
+`if` statements checking whether values are `null`.

 In the `Branch` class the left and right children have the type `Optional<BST>`, as there
 may or may not be a child in either position.
 In the `BST` class two methods altered to now
 return an `Optional<BST>` or require one as a parameter: `remove` and `merge`.
 The main challenge